Of all the things that dogs eat, items containing poisons are often the most troubling.

 In most cases, your dog is unlikely to suffer anything more serious than minor gastrointestinal symptoms, such as:

 Note that these symptoms are often triggered by the inert chemicals in the trap (the things used to bind and preserve the bait), rather than the poison itself.
-Additionally, most such symptoms are self-limiting and resolve on their own without medical attention.

 Surprisingly, the plastic exterior of an ant trap usually represents the biggest threat to your pet’s health and safety.